HaoxinSEU/IPEO-Project/README.md

 You can find the processed datasets in these different ways [here](https://drive.google.com/drive/folders/1hEs_I2NBof5FsnYbACwwSZ5u08B1r-KB?usp=sharing).

+## Data Preprocessing
+Since images are in different sizes, e.g., 256x256, 232x256, 256x232.
+So we use zero-padding to pad all images to the same size of 256x256.
+We also have data augmentation by applying random vertical and horizon flips when loading images.

 ## How to use Dataset class
 - Copy `./DeepLabV3FineTuning/sources/dataloader.py` into your folder
 - Initialize a `DataLoaderSegmentation` object with the _path_ to the dataset, and the _mode_